 Checking System Requirements

+!
 CAUTION: Any computer that does not meet the requirements should be upgraded before installing Migration Manager for Exchange components.

-Migration Manager for Exchange uses the following Exchange-specific agents involved in the migration process:
+Migration Manager for Exchange uses the following Exchange-specific agents involved in the process of migration to Exchange 2010 organization: